 The first step in setting up the integration in the FotoNotes application is to create the template that will be used for mapping Salesforce work to FotoNotes work.
 This template can contain any number and type of fields, but there is one field that is required:

 The Salesforce parent ID field will contain the ID of the parent object in Salesforce.
-It should be a Text field, and it is suggested that the field be "Admin Only", so that nobody accidentally changes its value.
+It should be a Text field, and "Admin Only", so that nobody accidentally changes its value.

-Once the template is created, the author should note the keys of any fields that will be mapped to or from Salesforce fields.
-These fields keys will be needed to configure the integration, as described in the next section.
+Once the template is created, note the keys of any fields that will be mapped to or from Salesforce.
+These fields keys will be needed to configure the integration, as described below.

 Configuring the Integration